satyadeepraj/portfolio/README.md

 <img src="https://www.andrewnelson.net/img/preview.png">

-## Updates
-#### Dev Update — July 6th, 2023 🥰
-We have relocated to a beautiful home in the suburbs of Langely, BC.
-There has been a LOT of work unpacking, organizing, and landscaping to get this home perfect for our two toddlers!
-I am hoping to resume development of the theme in the next couple months!

-On a really interesting note, Webflow has launched a React component export tool.
-I am considering moving all component design and management over to Webflow for easier tooling for marketing teams and visual designers!
-#### Dev Update — Feb 13th, 2023 [Updated: March 05th, 2023]
-Jest has been setup, but no progress on building tests has been made.
-Life is busy atm!
-#### Dev Update — Feb 10th, 2023
-I am currently taking a short break in development of this theme.
-I am in the final phases of a job search, and getting ready to move into a bigger place to give some much needed room to my growing family!
-I am hoping to continue development before the end of next quarter!

 ## This website is still being developed! 🥳
 The porftfolio application has currently hit the Beta phase and is ready to be forked if you are familiar with React and Next.
 The next release cycle will focus on a better DX—moving from local JSON to MongoDB, setting up Sanity for GUI page editing, Unit Testing with Jest, adding TypeScript, etc.